Search this site

-One fine day I received a memo from my head-office informing me that I had been transferred and should report to the Ahmedabad branch within a month.
+One fine day I received a memo from my head-office informing me that I had been transferred to the Ahmedabad branch and should report there within a month.

-So I had to pack my bags.
-Bidding adieu to my beloved city, Pune, I reached Ahmedabad.
+I had to pack my bags.
+After bidding adieu to my beloved city, Pune, I reached Ahmedabad.
 When I alighted at the Ahmedabad railway station in the morning, I was overcome with a sense of gloom.
 I was a complete stranger to the city, and I was homeless!

 Fortunately, I had a friend in Ahmedabad who agreed to accommodate me till the time I found some accommodation of my own.

 After a few days, with the help of office colleagues, I managed to find an apartment on rent.

 I had to shift during the night because I worked late into the evenings.
 Shifting was no problem as I had brought along only a single suitcase.

 The joy of finding a place of my own was great.
 I carried my suitcase to the office.
 After finishing work late in the evening, the colleague who had assisted me in finding the place dropped me there on his motorcycle.